 Veggie Sticks and Dips

 Kids love testing all the different combinations of veggies and dips.
-Prepare a few bowls with carrot sticks, cucumber sticks, cherry tomatoes and cauliflower bits.
+Prepare a few bowls with carrot sticks, cucumber sticks, and cherry tomatoes.

 For the dips, keep it to “soft” tastes.
 Kids generally appreciate these more.
 A few popular choices are: hummus, ranch, Tzatziki (if the garlic isn’t too strong).